solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_09_Connect_Query_Python.md

 ### Setup

-Follow one of the methods in the [Create a Flexible Server database] document to create a Flexible Server instance with a database.
+Follow one of the methods in the [Create a Flexible Server with database] document to create a Flexible Server instance with a database.

 Moreover, install Python 3.7 or above from the [Downloads page](https://www.python.org/downloads/).
 This sample was tested using Python 3.8.